Sarkari school HM rolls out social media campaign

 K Suryanarayana, headmaster of Zilla Parishad High School at Vattemla in Rajanna Sircilla district, creates a virtual anchor based on artificial intelligence

-Hyderabad - Sircilla: In a one-of-a-kind promotion, Kadarla Suryanarayana, headmaster of Zilla Parishad High School at Vattemla in Rajanna Sircilla district has started a social media campaign with the help of an Artificial Intelligence (AI) enabled tool to increase student enrolment in the State-run government school.
+Meghna Nath Hyderabad - Sircilla: Ina one-of-a-kind promotion, Kadarla Suryanarayana, headmaster of Zilla Parishad High School at Vattemla in Rajanna Sircilla district has started a social media campaign with the help of an Artificial Intelligence (AI) enabled tool to increase student enrolment in the State-run government school.

 This is not the first time that Suryanarayana has come up with such ideas for the overall development of students.
 He came up with many initiatives including a humanity wall, a mock poll conducted in the school to make the students aware of the elections, etc. He firmly believes that students learn more by seeing and learning than by being told.
 To increase the enrollment at government schools, earlier also he had organised a campaign with a public address system.